-No investment or other business decision should incorporate the rates in the above table without first contacting AECOM for further information / clarification.
+No investment or other business decision should incorporate the rates in the above table without first contacting AECOM for the above table with the above tafurther information / clarification.

 Influence of foreign exchange fluctuations, unique site conditions, design attributes and applicable tariffs must be considered when comparing actual projects.